Seek Returns logo

 FLR currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-ACHR vs. FLR: A comparison of their Dividend Yield against their respective Aerospace & Defense and Engineering & Construction industry benchmarks.
+ACHR vs. FLR: A comparison of their Dividend Yield (TTM) against their respective Aerospace & Defense and Construction & Engineering industry benchmarks.

 ACHR